dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 5. Speed to Market: Delays in development can result in missed market opportunities.
 6. Reusability: Inefficient reuse of existing code or knowledge can cause redundant work.
 7. Reward Structure: Inadequate reward structures can deter high-quality contributions, or greatly delay work starting, and can sometimes curse the future of the product due to share negotiation faults.
-8. software frameworks do not encapsulate economic forces within them, relying purely on code
+8. Provenance: software frameworks do not encapsulate economic forces within them, relying purely on code
+9. security - provenance
-9. software frameworks are still not cloud native and causes complication in software delivery
+10. software frameworks are still not cloud native and causes complication in software delivery
-10. software products are corrupted with revenue extraction mechanisms
+11. software products are corrupted with revenue extraction mechanisms
-11. sensitivity and connection to customers is muted or lacking
+12. sensitivity and connection to customers is muted or lacking
-12. maintenance is not incentivized
+13. maintenance is not incentivized
-13. hosting software is costly and error prone - aws charges too much and is hard to use
+14. hosting software is costly and error prone - aws charges too much and is hard to use
-14. Data is not self sovereign
+15. Data is not self sovereign
+16. micropayments in the software industry
+17. language barrier for international contributions

 Dreamcatcher is useable as a project management framework that bonds together customer demand, equity management, and tasks